Crowd Machine (CMCT) Price Tops $0.0001 on Exchanges

-Crowd Machine (CMCT) traded flat against the dollar during the 24-hour period ending at 21:00 PM E.T. on March 19th.
-Crowd Machine has a total market capitalization of $56,422.40 and $243.00 worth of Crowd Machine was traded on exchanges in the last day.
-During the last week, Crowd Machine has traded flat against the dollar.
-One Crowd Machine coin can now be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Crowd Machine (CMCT) traded flat against the U.S. dollar during the one day period ending at 9:00 AM E.T. on March 26th.
+Crowd Machine has a market cap of $56,422.40 and $243.00 worth of Crowd Machine was traded on exchanges in the last 24 hours.
+One Crowd Machine coin can now be bought for $0.0001 or 0.00000000 BTC on cryptocurrency exchanges.
+In the last seven days, Crowd Machine has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.